BiDAlab/GeneticAlgorithm/README.md

 ## <a name="install">Installation</a>

-Simply clone this repository and run `pip setup.py install`.
+Simply clone this repository and run `python setup.py install`.

 To uninstall run `pip uninstall genetic_selector`.